Below you'll find answers to some of the commonly asked questions about Carbon Match.

 No, Carbon Match is not a registered or authorized securities exchange.
 Carbon Match is not regulated under section 36B of the Securities Markets Act 1988 or under any other New Zealand Securities Markets law.
 Carbon Match simply “matches” bids and offers based on price.
 Participants using the Carbon Match website trade at their own risk.▲ top

 Carbon Match is consistent with the policy objectives of the NZ ETS.
 It aims to provide participants not only with a convenient way in which to trade, but also a transparent and credible market price for carbon.
-A credible carbon price is critical to further investment in forestry, energy and to driving behaviour which will see New Zealand meet its obligations under the Kyoto Protocol and its longer term emissions targets.▲ top
+A credible carbon price is critical to further investment in forestry, energy and to driving behaviour which will see New Zealand meet its longer term climate change obligations and targets.▲ top

 Carbon Match is intended for direct use by companies who have a liability under the NZ ETS, companies who have received an allocation of units, large forest owners, carbon aggregators and financial institutions.
 Participants need to be approved by the market operator before they can begin trading.
 Companies wishing to join Carbon Match must contact us.▲ top